ExTV/ROG-ally-x-SteamOS-tricks/README.md

 * **Cause:** The Discover app attempts to start `fwupd` (the firmware update daemon), which temporarily conflicts with the controller input.
 This was identified by the knowledgeable folks in the ROG Ally Discord.
 * **Solution:** Simply **restart your ROG Ally**.
 The controller will work normally after reboot.
 This issue is usually transient and doesn't affect gaming.

+## BIOS Cannot Save Disabling Secure Boot
+* **Problem:** When attempting to disable Secure Boot in the ROG Ally's BIOS settings, the changes are not saved upon exiting, and Secure Boot remains enabled.
+* **Cause:** This issue can occur due to a power state or a specific interaction when the device is connected to its charger during the BIOS modification process.
+* **Solution:** **Disconnect your ROG Ally from the charger** before entering the BIOS and attempting to disable Secure Boot.
+Make the desired change, save, and exit.
+The setting should now persist.
+You can reconnect the charger after the system has booted.

 ---